 In 2016 Duncan worked in an arts-based community development role in the remote Ngaanyatjarra Community of Warburton, Western Australia.
 As part of this experience he became interested in the bottom-up approach of Asset Based Community Development (ABCD) and subsequently travelled to India to participate in the ABCD Festival Goa, convened by highly regarded Community Development advocate, Peter Kenyon (Bank of I.D.E.A.S.).
 In 2017 - 2020 Duncan worked for the Edmund Rice Centre as community arts development officer in the Aboriginal Youth Arts Program alongside Noongar artists Kylie Graham and Esther McDowell-Kickett.
 In both roles, Duncan worked closely with the community and managed various large creative arts projects including murals, short films and small publications.

 Duncan left the Edmund Rice Centre in 2020 to pursue freelance work in a full time capacity.
 He developed West End Workers Studio in Fremantle, a shared creative studio and basically just an excuse to start a community.
-While Duncan's work now is inherently based around images - both still and moving, his love for community and interest in people shines through and defines his work and creative process.
+West End Workers studio has since expanded to include 'The Shipping Office', a space catered specifically towards professional digitally based creatives.
+While Duncan's work inherently based around images - both still and moving, his love for community and interest in people shines through and defines his work and creative process.
 Duncan often struggles to define himself as just a photographer, and loves the challenge of developing his skillset to help images, both still and moving, better engage and communicate.